ESkuratov/english/notes/rules/modal verbs.md

 - should/ought to + infinitive
   - Ah, a message!
 This should be from Sheyla.
   - Mary has been cleaning all day, she ought to finish by now.

+## Deductions about the present

+He must be unwell. /certainty
+He might not be sleeping well. /possibility
+He may be stressed. / possibility more formal
+He can't be feeling well. /certainty